Ever Thought About ‘Selling’ Service?

 Why Product Marketing Is Smarter Than Service Marketing (for now)

-The ‘no service catalog’ is a long standing soapbox topic for me.
+The ‘no service catalogue’ is a long standing soapbox topic for me.
 I was reminded about it again when I had the pleasure of being a guest presenter at one of the world’s top high fashion brands.

 It was great.
 I was in a beautifully decorated environment, surrounded by beautiful people who sell beautiful things.
 Even my presentation on the wonderfully expensive LCD screen looked its Sunday best.
 I was in heaven.